iestevea/mobile-market/readme.md

-# Basic example of users list
+# Mobile Market

 ## Summary

-This is a basic example made with react and styled with material-ui.
-It's composed of three routes: login, users list and user detail.
+This is a basic app about mobile marketplace made with React, TypeScript and Material UI.

 ## Install